"Nicotine and Napalm"

 Shall brothers be for a' that.

-Alongside these vehement statements of moral and political principles, Burns wrote lovingly of Scotland and rightly too for it is a land of heart stopping beauty and centuries of rushing oppression.
+Alongside these vehement statements of moral and political principles, Burns wrote lovingly of Scotland and rightly too for it is a land of heart stopping beauty and centuries of crushing oppression.

-He also wrote some of the greatest (arguably the greatest) love poetry ever penned and much of it as breath taking songs.
+He also wrote some of the greatest (arguably the greatest) love poetry ever penned and much of it as beautiful songs.

 The Greatest Song of Lost Love and Despair: